-- Season the meat with your choice of rub (we used LanesBBQ Ancho Espresso) and fire up your cooker aiming for somewhere between 225f to 250f.
+- Season the meat with your choice of rub and fire up your cooker aiming for somewhere between 225f to 250f.

 - When the temperature of the cooker is stable place one wood chunk about half the size of your fist on to the coals.

 - Position the steak over indirect heat* (away from the coals) and cook until the internal temperature of the meat reaches 125f, approximately 45 minutes.

 - Reverse sear** the steak, flipping every 30 seconds until the meat temperature reaches 135f (medium rare).
 Obviously you can adjust this to suit depending on how you like your steak.

-- Slice the meat against the grain and retain the juices to pour over the meat once you have plated it.
+- Slice the meat against the grain and retain the juices to pour over the meat once you have plated.

-*Indirect heat simply means not cooking the meat directly over the coals or flame.
+*Indirect heat simply means cooking the meat away from the coals or flame.
 If you have a 4 burner barbecue for example, turn on 2 of the burners and cook your meat over the other 2.
 If you are using charcoal then have the coals on one side of the cooker, meat on the other.